-The Pfizer BioNTech mRNA vaccine underwent extensive FDA review and received Emergency Use Authorization (EUA) approval on December 11.
+The Pfizer vaccine received Emergency Use Authorization (EUA) approval on December 11.
 Pfizer shipped 2.9 million doses to receiving facilities the week of December 14, including hospitals, research centers and pharmacies with ultracold freezers.
 The federal government has contracted with Pfizer for 100 million additional doses to be delivered by July 2021.